westpoint-robotics/os-setup/ubuntu16.md

 - Assign a password as per the prevailing EECS convention.
 - *REASON: This computer naming convention removed much confusion over computer behavior while communicating over the network and with Robots.
 The common user name and password has significantly simplified the problem of working on multiple computers.
 It makes having discussion about "user space" vs "system space" much more clear and easier to relate to material taught in the curriculum.*

-#### 3. Firefox Preferences
-- Under Preferences -> Privacy -> History, select "Never remember history".
-- *REASON: With everyone using a common login name, this reduces the likelihood that a person remains logged in to a website in Firefox after closing Firefox.
-This prevents the problem of opening Firefox and navigating to Gmail to find someone else's email account is already logged on.
-The Cadets should be told these computers are not for personal usage and that they should not expect privacy on these computers.
-Logging into personal online accounts is acceptable but they need to be aware of the limits to their privacy.
-These are great discussions to have with someone learning about computers.*

 #### 4. Create 'cls' command
 - In order to have a quick way to clear the screen add the below line to ~/.bashrc